Solvrz/WPD/Source Code/wpd/README.md

-# WPD-Hardware
+# WPD-App
-- Hardware for WPD
+- App for WPD